The Takeaway

 The Morningstar Global Markets Index, a broad gauge of equities spanning 48 developed and emerging markets, has been dominated by the US for years.
 The US share of global stock market value has climbed to near 60%—far out of proportion to its 25% share of the global economy.
 History suggests a cyclical nature to geographic leadership, for both markets and currencies.
 Global diversification may not have paid off lately, but US investors have good reason to broaden their opportunity set across borders.

 From a tactical perspective, valuation and concentration should be concerns for investors in the US market.
-Though US equities have long traded at a premium, which this makes sense given growth and profitability of many leading companies, the gap has widened dramatically in recent years.
+Though US equities have long traded at a premium, which makes sense given the growth and profitability of many of its leading companies, the gap has widened dramatically in recent years.
 Meanwhile, the US market has become extremely top heavy.
-From a macro perspective, recession, the debt ceiling, and the dollar are all reasons that global diversification makes sense.
+From a macro perspective, inflation, potential recession, and a long run of US dollar strength are all reasons that global diversification makes sense.
 History shows that the US does not always outperform.
-It was by no means obvious in 2010 that US equities would so thoroughly dominate in the years following a crisis that originated in the US housing market and financial system.

 ©2023 Morningstar.
 All Rights Reserved.
 The information, data, analyses and opinions contained herein (1) include the proprietary information of Morningstar, (2) may not be copied or redistributed, (3) do not constitute investment advice offered by Morningstar, (4) are provided solely for informational purposes and therefore are not an offer to buy or sell a security, and (5) are not warranted to be correct, complete or accurate.
 Morningstar has not given its consent to be deemed an "expert" under the federal Securities Act of 1933.
 Except as otherwise required by law, Morningstar is not responsible for any trading decisions, damages or other losses resulting from, or related to, this information, data, analyses or opinions or their use.
 References to specific securities or other investment options should not be considered an offer (as defined by the Securities and Exchange Act) to purchase or sell that specific investment.
 Past performance does not guarantee future results.
 Before making any investment decision, consider if the investment is suitable for you by referencing your own financial position, investment objectives, and risk profile.
 Always consult with your financial advisor before investing.